Tornado-spawning storms left 5 dead and dozens injured in Iowa - KESQ

 “It’s horrific,” Reynolds said Wednesday.
 “It’s hard to describe until you can actually see the devastation.”

-At least 18 tornadoes were reported in Iowa Tuesday – part of a torrent of storms that left widespread power outages, structural damage and flooding across the US this week.
+At least three tornadoes were reported in Iowa on Tuesday – part of a torrent of storms that left widespread power outages, structural damage and flooding across the US this week.

 Tornado reports have skyrocketed well-above average in recent weeks as the typically busiest period of severe weather season unfolds.
 The more than 800 tornadoes reported so far make 2024 one of the most active years for twisters on record.